xdmushui/partner-center-sdk/develop/get-agreement-metadata.md

 [!INCLUDE [<Partner Center Java SDK support details>](<../includes/java-sdk-support.md>)]

-To retrieve agreement metadata for the Microsoft Cloud Agreement:
+To retrieve agreement metadata for the Microsoft Customer Agreement:

 First call the **IAggregatePartner.getAgreementDetails** function and then call the **get** function.
-Then search for the item within the collection, which corresponds to the Microsoft Cloud Agreement:
+Then search for the item within the collection, which corresponds to the Microsoft Customer Agreement:

 ```java
 // IAggregatePartner partnerOperations;